 - Peter Frampton Les Paul Custom: Frampton Comes Alive is among the best-selling live records in history, and even today many of the tracks are staples of classic rock radio.
 The guitar Frampton came alive with was a three-pickup Gibson Les Paul Black Beauty.
-Epiphone’s Limited Edition version features ProBucker and Ceramic PRO humbuckers and weight-relieved mahogany body.
+Epiphone’s Limited Edition version features ProBucker and Ceramic PRO humbuckers and a weight-relieved mahogany body.

 More Pro Guitarists Who Use Epiphone

-After all that I’ve written in this article there is still one very important group of guitarists left to discuss.
+After all that I’ve written in this article, there is still one very important group of guitarists left to discuss.
 They are not famous, they don’t have endorsement deals or signature instruments, and they don’t have roadies or guitar techs.
 But, if you consider the true meaning of being a professional, they are every bit as significant as any other musician listed in this article.
-They rely on their music to put food on their tables for the families, and keep a roof over their heads.
+They rely on their music to put food on their tables for the families and keep a roof over their heads.

-That includes choosing Epiphone over Gibson for gigs, and being smart about not lugging a $3000 Gibson to a bar where it could be stolen, or a party where some unattended kid could knock it off its stand while the band is on break.
+That includes choosing Epiphone over Gibson for gigs and being smart about not lugging a $3000 Gibson to a bar where it could be stolen, or a party where some unattended kid could knock it off its stand while the band is on break.
 Instead, they trust in their Epiphone guitars to get the job done and they leave their pretty Gibsons safe at home.

 Should You Play An Epiphone?